itscomputers/itscomputers.github.io/_sections/01_03_greatest_common_divisor.md

 original two integers.
 The gcd is computed without explicitly finding any of the divisors.

-Here is another formulation of the Euclidean algorithm.
+Here is a concise formulation of the Euclidean algorithm.

 <span id="euclidean-algorithm" />
 > **`Euclidean algorithm`**: